JavaFXpert/wikibrowser-service/README.md

 Facility that browses Wikipedia augmented with semantic capabilities

 ## Enhancements to consider
+* Add ?parent to results from traversal sparql query & merge into neo4j?  (or just do a batch load periodically)
 * [] Implement authentication
   * Use GitHub / OAUTH
   * https://spring.io/guides/tutorials/spring-boot-oauth2/
 * [] Enable user to save a concept map for later retrieval
   * Relationship between user and the nodes in the map, as well as an indication of main node and language
 * [] Enable user to associate external resources with Q items
+* [] Create utility that loads Neo4j from Wikidata dump
 * Put level of detail in properties that enables traversing lists such as US Presidents
 * Show tabs for Wikibooks, Wikinews, Wikiquote, Wikisource, Wikivoyage, commons, and Wikiversity when present
 * Implement visjs library for directed graph functionality